Introduction to Financial Restructuring Practice (S)

 LAW JD 770

 This seminar is designed to provide students with an introductory and practical understanding of certain fundamental aspects of corporate financial restructuring.
 The seminar focuses on the representation of distressed companies, major creditors, and investors in high-stakes restructuring matters, with an emphasis on (i) comparing out-of-court and in-court restructuring alternatives for distressed companies and their stakeholders; (ii) benefits and risks associated with the commencement and administration of a case under chapter 11 of the Bankruptcy Code; (iii) the typical timeline, major players, and milestones associated with the chapter 11 process; (iv) strategies for effective restructuring negotiations; and (v) "hot topic" controversies in recent chapter 11 cases.
 Course materials will consist of recent court decisions and pleadings from noteworthy chapter 11 cases, and select articles concerning significant developments in restructuring law and practice.
 In addition to class participation, grading will be based upon one term paper of approximately 12 - 15 pages in length.
 NOTE: This seminar does not satisfy the Upper-class Writing Requirement.
-This class will meet once every two weeks.
-Meeting dates TBD. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
+Meeting dates are as follows: 9/3, 9/10, 9/17, 9/24, 10/1 & 10/8/2015. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
 Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.

 |A1||Smith||R 2:10 pm-4:10 pm||Stamped Approval|